catseye/Robin/doc/Design_Decisions.markdown

 to encourage programmers to avoid race conditions in design is probably called for.

+However... the problem is that if all messaging is synchronous, you lose one of the main benefits of messaging, which is (this sounds tautological) asynchronicity.
+If you always need to wait for another process to confirm that it got your message, you can't do anything else in the meantime.

+Perhaps there is a way around this.
+I'll need to come up with some examples and write them down here.

 #### Should all messaging consist of message structures (with envelopes)?

 Decision: Again, not sure, leaning towards yes.

 Again, `Pid !
 Msg` where `Msg` is anything is very simple, but again, it is very low-level.
-Need to think about this more.
+It is useful to have metadata about the message, like which process sent it, and when.
+But I need to think about this more.